WarrenE456/Barnes-Hut-N-Body-Simulation/README.md

 ## What is it?

-This project is an implementation of an N-Body simulation in 2D and 3D, using the Barnes-Hut algorithm.
+This project is an implementation of a gravitational N-Body simulation in 2D and 3D, using the Barnes-Hut algorithm.
 I can definitely say I fell in love with programming (and tree data structures) by building this project.

 ## Features
 ### Performance